rickandersonaia/task-manager/README.md

  I think I nailed this one.
 The system I imagined, the structure of the project and the code that I wrote all reflect a complex design.
-* **We want to see creativity, use of tools such as Typescript and unit-testing frameworks -** I feel good about the creativity part but I've never used Typescript with Node, only Angular.
+* **We want to see creativity, use of tools such as Typescript and unit-testing frameworks -** I feel good about the creativity part but I've never used Typescript with Node, only with Angular.
 So I chose to show you what I really can do, rather than something I would have to learn real quick.
-I intended to use Mocha and Chai for unit testing, but there is very little unit testing available on the project so far.
-Almost all of the functionality in the app so far involves CRUD operations.
-For that I would need to use integration testing and I've never done that.
-Nor have I had the chance to teach myself that.
-To be sure I tested the heck out of it in Postman, but I don't think that counts here.
-I am confident that I can learn these skills, especially as part of a team wher I can be shown how you use them.
+I used Mocha and Chai for unit testing.
+I wrote 18 unit tests for the authorization rules.
  * **well-structured code, and attention to maintainability -**  I think I did fine on this.
  This seems to be a typical arrangement for a Node based web API.
 Nothing fancy or creative here.